-Scott, a Republican, was the representative for Michigan's 11th congressional district from 1925 to 1927.
+Scott was the representative for Michigan’s 11th congressional district and was a Republican.
+He served from 1925 to 1927.

 From Dec 1915 to Mar 1927, Scott missed 303 of 1,417 roll call votes, which is 21.4%.
 This is worse than the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.

 |Dec 1918-Mar 1919||63||5||7.9%||24th|

 |Dec 1919-Feb 1920||39||11||28.2%||63rd|

 |Dec 1925-Feb 1926||22||1||4.5%||18th|

 The information on this page is originally sourced from a variety of materials, including: